redux-mvc/core/src/Stories/Model/Reducer/README.md

 ## Actions

-*redux-mvc* will also dinamically create one *action creator* for each reducer.
+*redux-mvc* will also dinamically create one *action creator* for each reducer function.

 - Given this model